-NEW YORK, NY - Mortgage rates were little changed this week, with the benchmark 30-year fixed mortgage rate holding at 4.04 percent, according to Bankrate.com's weekly national survey.
-The average 30-year fixed mortgage has an average of 0.25 discount and origination points.
+NEW YORK, NY - Fixed mortgage rates showed little movement this week, with the benchmark 30-year fixed mortgage inching down to 3.75 percent this week, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.34 discount and origination points.

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-Half of the panelists expect mortgage rates to fall, while 30 percent predict they will remain more or less unchanged.
-Just 20 percent forecast an increase in mortgage rates over the next week.
+Only 8 percent of the panelists expect an increase in mortgage rates over the next week.
+Forty-two percent forecast a decrease and the remaining 50 percent predict mortgage rates to remain more or less unchanged over the next seven days.